green-fox-academy/paff-tm/README.md

 ## :speech_balloon: Welcome at my practice repository!

 > *Here you can find the main milestones of my studies in `C`, `C++` and `hardware programming` on [STM32F746G Discovery](http://www.st.com/en/evaluation-tools/32f746gdiscovery.html) board at Greenfox Academy as a member of the Static class at Pallida Cohort.
-If you have any questions please contact me througt Greenfox Academy.*
+If you have any question please contact me through Greenfox Academy.*

 ## :mortar_board: Technical Preparation for Final Exam
 > *Code examples from the course for the final exam.*